Amir-yazdanmanesh/Accessibility-Service-Browser-URL-Filter/README.md

 ## Requirements
-- You must have give background permission to activate the application in Xiaomi devices
+- You must have to give background permission to activate the application on Xiaomi devices
-- My Filter url on Android 5.0+ (API level 21+) .
+- My filter URL on Android 5.0+ (API level 21+) .